Top 10 Best Sites

 Marcus Walker is one of those men who finds this to be a major issue on Tinder, and he wrote on Google Play:

 “If you’re male, this is only useful if you’re incredibly attractive.
 I haven’t had any luck on this app.
 It seems to be primarily for hookups, not dating.
 I even tried premium and couldn’t get any matches with a Boost and non-stop swiping.
 I cannot recommend this app to anyone who’s average or below looking.
 It’s a self-esteem destroyer, waste of time and money.”

-Below are three other dating apps that have a good mix of similarities and differences with Tinder.
-The similarities are that they offer free memberships and location-based matching; among the differences are that you don’t have to sign up through Facebook, and the pricing models vary depending on how many months you want.
+Below are three other dating apps that offer a good alternative to Tinder.
+The similarities are that they offer free memberships and location-based matching; among the differences are that you don’t have to sign up through Facebook, and the pricing models don’t support age discrimination and will be standard for all customers.

 On this list, Zoosk is the most like Tinder.
 It’s integrated with Facebook, as well as Google+, but you also have the choice to simply create a profile via the app or homepage if you prefer to use a desktop.
 You can do this for free — plus the app won’t charge you for browsing, receiving matches, sending likes, and communicating in certain ways.